janus-rose/PiCloud/README.md

 sh -c “$(curl -fsSL https://raw.githubusercontent.com/lawfulintercept/PiCloud/master/syncthing-setup.sh)"
 ```

-Enter "yes" at the prompt, then hit "y" and enter your password if asked to begin installing SyncThing.
+Enter "yes" at the prompt and enter your password if asked to begin installing SyncThing.
 After the setup script finishes, SyncThing will be fully configured and running on your Pi.

-Now, access your Pi's SyncThing interface by typing https://192.168.X.XX:8384 into your web browser's address bar (substitute your Pi's IP address instead of “192.168.X.XX”).
+Now, access your Pi's SyncThing interface by typing https://Your.Pi's.IP.Address:8384 into your web browser's address bar (substitute your Pi's IP address).

 *NOTE: Since we've turned on encryption for the interface, you will need to explicitly type the 'https://' before your Pi's address every time to access it*